Perturbations of Einstein--Maxwell--phantom spacetime: Instabilities of charged Ellis--Bronnikov wormholes and quasinormal modes of black holes: Introduction

 Black holes, as nearly out-of-equilibrium dissipative systems~\cite{Maggio:2020jml}, resonate in a series of quasinormal modes (QNMs) when perturbed or formed after coalescence, a stage also known as ringdown~\cite{Nollert:1998,Berti:2007}.
 Theoretical study and experimental observations of black hole ringdown is crucial for probing gravity in the strong field regime, testing general relativity and constraining modified gravity theories~\cite{Echeverria:1989hg,Cardoso:2016,Cardoso:2017cqb,Cardoso:2019rvt}.
 Tentative echoes observed in LIGO/Virgo data from binary black hole mergers have been reported\cite{Abedi:2016hgu}, sparking widespread discussion~\cite{Westerweck:2017hus,Abedi:2018pst,Abedi:2018npz,Abedi:2021tti,Uchikata:2023zcu}.
 Echo proposals often invoke quantum modifications near an event horizon~\cite{Cardoso:2019apo,Oshita:2019sat,Wang:2019rcf,Almheiri:2012rt,Giddings:2015uzr,Oshita:2018fqu,Chakravarti:2021jbv}, driven by the fact that classical black holes, which lack a natural reflection mechanism, do not inherently produce echo signals, while wormholes naturally generate echoes during the ringdown stage~\cite{Bueno:2017hyj,Bronnikov:2019sbx,Liu:2020qia,Ou:2021efv,Yang:2024prm}.

-As with regular black holes, wormhole models also require exotic matter that violates energy conditions, specifically the weak energy condition~\cite{Morris:1988cz,Morris:1988tu}.
-The first eponymous wormhole solution was developed by Ellis~\cite{Ellis:1973yv} in a theory where the gravity is coupled to a massless phantom scalar field.
+As with regular black holes, wormhole models also require exotic matter that violates energy conditions, specifically the null energy condition (NEC)~\cite{Morris:1988tu,visser1995lorentzian}.
+The first eponymous wormhole solution --- now known as the Ellis--Bronnikov (EB) wormhole --- was developed independently by Ellis~\cite{Ellis:1973yv} and Bronnikov~\cite{Bronnikov:1973f} in a theory where the gravity is coupled to a massless phantom scalar field.
 In general, a phantom field is characterized by a flapping sign in the kinetic term of its action~\cite{Goulart:2017iko}.
-More recently, a charged Ellis wormhole was proposed~\cite{Huang:2019arj} by the way to extend a class of Einstein-Maxwell-dilaton (EMD) theory~\cite{Huang:2019lsl} to an Einstein-Maxwell-phantom (EMP) theory through a complex transformation.
+More recently, a charged EB wormhole was proposed~\cite{Huang:2019arj} by the way to extend a class of Einstein--Maxwell--dilaton (EMD) theory~\cite{Huang:2019lsl} to an Einstein--Maxwell--phantom (EMP) theory through a complex transformation.
 In this EMP spacetime, sufficient electric charge yields a wormhole geometry, while below a critical charge the solution becomes a regular black hole, which can be classified as Type I or Type II based on its horizon structure.
-Further study~\cite{Ou:2021efv} indicates that, under massless scalar field perturbations, EMP wormholes remain stable and exhibit echo signals near the wormhole-black hole transition threshold.
+Further study~\cite{Ou:2021efv} indicates that, under massless scalar field perturbations, EMP wormholes remain stable and exhibit echo signals near the wormhole--black hole transition threshold, whereas instabilities of other phantom wormholes have been reported in Refs.~\cite{Gonzalez:2008wd,Gonzalez:2008xk,Gonzalez:2009hn,Bronnikov:2011if,Bronnikov:2012ch}.
 Note that the EMP spacetime is sourced by the phantom scalar field and the Maxwell field, and the latter can also be phantom-like in certain region.
 Such phantom-like behaviors imply negative kinetic energy of the source terms and can potentially induce spacetime instabilities.
 Investigating both phantom scalar and gravito-electromagnetic field perturbations is therefore essential for assessing the dynamical stability of the EMP spacetime and may offer fresh insights into gravity.